 - Ask students to carefully provide their name, grade and gender as instructed.

 - Inform students that the system will give each of them exactly 45 minutes to answer the questions.
-You can provide scrap paper and pens/pencils to students to assist them in solving the problems.
-Some calculators are permitted.

 - Put forth a “best effort” to maintain the integrity of the contest.
 For example, try to prevent communication between participants and ensure students work individually.